I believe that working towards these three goals will change your life.

 There are a number of ways to approach this.

-You can continue to pay your mortgage for 30 years, or you can do it quicker.
+You can continue to pay your mortgage for 30 years (whatever your remaining term), or you can do it quicker.
 Some people will commit to paying more on their mortgage to pay it off sooner.
 It will still take TIME, however when you look back on it, you’ll be glad that you did.

 Here’s a thought: Downsize.
-Give up the ‘big house’ for a smaller one.
+Give up the ‘BIG HOUSE’ for a smaller one.
 We’re all programmed to believe that bigger is better.
-But is it worth paying 30 years for?
+But is it worth the price/debt burden?
 You might consider selling and then purchasing smaller.
 Lesser.
 You might find a piece of land out in the country with a smaller, older house on it.
 Maybe, maybe not.
-It’s worth exploring though…
+It’s worth exploring though…for some.

 I can tell you that it’s worth the effort.